Parachute Landing

 Difficulty

 While the trail itself is easy, it is unpredictable.
 Changes in weather or winds can quickly create soft and loose sand drifts and rain can lead to unforgiving mud on the beach.
-During the summer, the heat makes this an extreme environment with temperatures reaching over 110 degrees, which is then magnified by reflecting off the white fish bone beach.
+During the summer, the heat makes this an extreme environment with temperatures reaching over 110 degrees, which is then magnified by reflections off the white fish bone beach.
 The ability to recover and do so in an efficient manner is important.

 History